ventus-ag/documentation/content/products/networking/networks.md

 Instructions how to add Subnet Interface to the already created VM you can find in article - [VM's Networks and Interfaces](https://docs.ventuscloud.eu/products/networking/manage-networks/).

 {{% notice note %}}
-If you need that Virtual Machines created in this Subnet have access to Internet, please, ensure that you attach Router interface to this Subnet.
+If you need that Virtual Machines created in this Subnet have access to the Internet, please, ensure that you attach Router interface to this Subnet.
 {{% /notice %}}

 For more information about Subnets and Routers, please, see the articles - [Subnets](https://docs.ventuscloud.eu/products/networking/subnets/), [Routers](https://docs.ventuscloud.eu/products/networking/routers/).